7th December 2020

 What Are Implant Supported Bridges?

 When it comes to dental implants, there’s really no one-size-fits-all approach.
 It depends on whether you’re missing one tooth, many teeth, or all of your teeth.
-In this post, our dentists here in Stourbridge break down the different types of bridges and different types of dental implant, so you can be sure you’re making the right choice for you.
+In this post, our dentists here in Stourbridge break down the different types of bridges and different types of dental implants, so you can be sure you’re making the right choice for you.

 What types of tooth implants are there?